-Providers looking to expand their practice or improve their revenue cycle are faced with one and the same dilemma: that of hiring an experienced medical biller.
-The hard truth is that hiring smart, experienced people for any role in your practice is a time-consuming task that does not always bear fruit.
+Providers looking to expand their practice or improve their revenue cycle are faced with one and the same dilemma: hiring an experienced medical biller.
+The hard truth is that hiring smart, experienced people for any role in your practice is a time-consuming task that has to be done correctly.

 The low unemployment rate and the fact that some areas of the country never fully recovered from the Great Recession are just two factors contributing to hiring difficulties.
 Another problem is more specific to hiring billers: it’s extremely difficult to ascertain how capable a biller is before hiring him/her.

 Coding and practice management credentials can help, but many practice managers have learned the hard way that there can be a huge disconnect between how a biller looks on paper and how they perform.
 Indeed, after hiring and letting go four billers in as many months, one Jacksonville, Fla. practice accumulated $900,000 in accounts receivable.

 [PracticeSuite helps Jacksonville doctor clear up a $900k A/R backlog.]

 Furthermore, the billers in your practice are susceptible to the same personnel issues as any other employee, including the tendency to leave your practice after you’ve invested heavily in their training, whether for personal reasons or because they’ve been offered a higher salary elsewhere.